deankaleb/project.py/proposal.md

     pyautogui, so that the program can respond to mouse movements.

 ## Challenges
-- I need to research all of the different types of py libraries to help me with my execution.
+- I must research all of the different types of py libraries that can help me with executing my code.
 - I will need to research on how to make the screensaver respond to mouse movement.
 -